 There are two VGA connections in your system.
 The rear VGA port is located at JVGA on the rear I/O panel, and the front VGA header is located at JFP2 on the motherboard.
 These VGA connections provide analog interface support between the computer and the video displays.
-Refer to the layout below for the locations of VGA connections.
+Refer to the figure below for JFP2 pin definitions.